U.S. Army Central 2021 Best Warrior Competition ruck march

 U.S. Army Sgt.
-Chad Phillips, an infantryman with Company B, 2nd Combined Arms Battalion, 136th Infantry Regiment, ruck marches 8 miles during the U.S. Army Central 2021 Best Warrior Competition at Camp Arifjan, Kuwait, June 22, 2021.
-Competitors had carry a 35-pound ruck sack and a weapon throughout the duration of the ruck.
+Brandon Brantley, a chemical, biological, radiological and nuclear noncommissioned officer with 25th Strategic Signal Battalion, ruck marches 8 miles during the U.S. Army Central 2021 Best Warrior Competition at Camp Arifjan, Kuwait, June 22, 2021.
+Brantley finished first with a time of 1:46:08.
 (U.S. Army photo by Spc.
 Elizabeth Hackbarth, U.S. Army Central Public Affairs)

 |Date Taken: